sambaiga/MLCFCD/README.md

 The script used to analyse results and produce visualisation presented in this paper can be found in notebook directory

- - Results and Error Analysis notebook provide scripts for results and error analysis.
+ - ResultsAnalysis notebook provides scripts for results and error analysis.
- - Visualisation paper notebook provide scripts for reproducing most of the figure used in this paper.
+ - VisualizePaper and VisualizeFeature notebook provide scripts for reproducing most of the figure used in this paper.

 ## Results